BERT Goes Shopping: Comparing Distributional Models for Product Representations: Methods

 \subsection{Dataset}

-We collected search logs and detailed shopping sessions (anonymized user interactions) from two partnering shops,~\textbf{Shop A} and~\textbf{Shop B}.
-They are mid-sized digital shops, with revenues between 25 and 100 millions USD/year.
-Shop A and Shop B differ in many aspects, from traffic to the catalog structure: Shop A is in the sport apparel category, whereas Shop B is in home improvement.
+We collected search logs and detailed shopping sessions from two partnering shops,~\textbf{Shop A} and~\textbf{Shop B}: similarly to the dataset released by~\citet{articleshopperintent}, we employ the standard definition of ``session'' from Google Analytics\footnote{\url{https://support.google.com/analytics/answer/2731565?hl=en}}, with a total of five different product actions tracked:~\textit{detail},~\textit{add},~\textit{purchase},~\textit{remove},~\textit{click}\footnote{Please note that, as in many previous embedding studies~\cite{CasellesDupr2018Word2vecAT,BianchiSIGIReCom2020}, action type is not considered when preparing session for training.}.
+Shop A and Shop B are mid-sized digital shops, with revenues between 25 and 100 millions USD/year; however, they differ in many aspects, from traffic, to conversion rate, to catalog structure: Shop A is in the sport apparel category, whereas Shop B is in home improvement.
 Sessions for training are sampled with undisclosed probability from the period of March-December 2019; testing sessions are a completely disjoint dataset from January 2020.
-After pre-processing\footnote{We only keep sessions that have between 3 and 20 product interactions, to eliminate unreasonably short sessions and ensure computation efficiency.}, detailed descriptive statistics for the training dataset can be found in Table~\ref{tab:data}.
-For fairness of comparison, the exact same datasets are used for both ProdBERT and~\textit{prod2vec}.
+After pre-processing\footnote{We only keep sessions that have between 3 and 20 product interactions, to eliminate unreasonably short sessions and ensure computation efficiency.}, descriptive statistics for the training set for Shop A and Shop B are detailed in Table~\ref{tab:data}.
+For fairness of comparison, the exact same datasets are used for both Prod2BERT and~\textit{prod2vec}.

+Testing on fine-grained, recent data from~\textit{multiple} shops is important to support the internal validity (i.e. ``is this improvement due to the model or some underlying data quirks?'') and the external validity (i.e. ``can this method be applied robustly across deployments, e.g.~\citet{10.1145/3383313.3411477}''?) of our findings.